A Subexponential Quantum Algorithm for the Semidirect Discrete Logarithm Problem: Preliminaries

-Another characteristic of the currently proposed platforms is that the endomorphisms suggested for use with \sdpke{} typically involve multiplication by one or more auxiliary matrices; that is, for a particular semigroup $G_p$, if $(g,\phi)\in G_p\times End(G_p)$ the group element $\phi(g)$ has the form $A\cdot g\cdot B$, where $A,B\in G$ are fixed.
-By the above discussion each application of $\phi$ therefore requires some constant number of operations in the underlying ring of the matrix semigroup, which we may assume has size polynomial in $p$.
+In order to estimate the complexity of the holomorph operation we need to know the complexity of multiplication in $G$ and that of applying the endomorphism $\phi$.
+In this direction we note that another characteristic of the currently proposed platforms is that the endomorphisms suggested for use with \sdpke{} typically involve multiplication by one or more auxiliary matrices; that is, for a particular semigroup $G_p$, if $(g,\phi)\in G_p\times End(G_p)$ the group element $\phi(g)$ has the form $A\cdot g\cdot B$, where $A,B\in G$ are fixed.
+If the matrix size is fixed each application of $\phi$ therefore requires some constant number of operations in the underlying ring of the matrix semigroup, which we may assume has size polynomial in $p$.
 The complexity of this matrix multiplication will be dominated by the multiplication in the underlying ring.
-Since the size of the underlying ring is also polynomial in $p$, each multiplication has complexity $\bigO{(\log p)^2}$ (since $bigO{\log poly(p)}=\bigO{\log p}$).
-We conclude that both multiplication of element in $G_p$, and evaluation of $\phi(g)$, can be done in time $\bigO{(\log p)^2}$.
+Since the size of the underlying ring is also polynomial in $p$, each multiplication has complexity $\bigO{(\log p)^2}$ (since $\bigO{\log poly(p)}=\bigO{\log p}$).
+We conclude that both multiplication of elements in $G_p$, and evaluation of $\phi(g)$, can be done in time $\bigO{(\log p)^2}$.

 With these observations in mind, we define the following: \begin{definition} Let $P$ some countable indexing set.
 A family of semigroups $\{G_p\}_{p\in P}$ is said to be \textit{easy} if \begin{enumerate} \item $|G_p|$ grows monotonically and polynomially in $p$ \item For any $p$, any tuple $(g,h,\phi)\in G_p\times G_p\times End(G_p)$ is such that $g\cdot h$ and $\phi(g)$ can be evaluated in time $\bigO{(\log p)^2}$. \end{enumerate} \end{definition}